tensorflow/tensorboard/tensorboard/plugins/profile/README.md

 lifetime.
 The band drawn from top to buttom of the plot indicates the point in the program with peak memory utilization.

-  * Each point on the plot represents a "program point" in XLA's Hige Level Optimizer (HLO) program, as it has been scheduled by the compiler.
+  * Each point on the plot represents a "program point" in XLA's High Level Optimizer (HLO) program, as it has been scheduled by the compiler.

 ### Below Displays